ORANGE COUNTY MODULE RAILROADERS IS 100% NMRA

 railroading has to offer -- beyond a static display.

 Where We MeetOur club has two regularly scheduled meetings each month.
-The first is our regular business meeting on the FIRST Tuesday of each month, held at the Duck Club at Irvine Ranch Water District, on Riparian View approximately 7/10 of a mile south of Michelson in Irvine..
-The second is the meeting of our Executive Committee (also called "the E-board") which meets at Katella Grill in Orange on the last Wednesday of the month.
+The first is our regular business meeting on the SECOND Tuesday of each month, held at the Duck Club at Irvine Ranch Water District, on Riparian View approximately 7/10 of a mile south of Michelson in Irvine..
+The second is the meeting of our Executive Committee (also called "the E-board") which meets at Katella Grill in Orange on the last Tuesday of the month, starting January 2016.
 Both of these meetings try to get started around 7:00 p.m., southern California traffic permitting.

 Free Web Counters